 My mom is a public school teacher for 5th and 6th grade, specializing in Science.
-Her worst nightmare is one of her children get a failing grade in Science.
+Her worst nightmare is one of her children to get a failing grade in Science.
 Up to 4th grade, I was enrolled on the same school where she teach.
 When I reached 5th grade, she decided to move us to a private school, and her worst nightmare happened.

 Having used to public schooling, I rarely study, especially Science and History.
 Off course, I love Math.
-I was very unforgiving when I make mistake so that I always make sure that I get a perfect score in Math.
+I was very unforgiving when I make mistake, so that I always make sure that I get a perfect score in Math.
 Aside from Math, I have personally categorized other subjects as easy.
 All I needed was to listen and I will get good grades enough to put me on top five of my class.
 Not for long.

 I went to my new private school, thinking like a public school student.
 I did not realize that switching to private school is a complete new routine all together.
 Students should buy a text book and students are supposed to read the textbook every single night, study it and memorize it.
 Who knew?
 My thoughts about being one of the smartest in my class was shattered.
 To compound my new reality, my new classmates have been into a private school routine since they were in K4!

-Now comes my first grading test in Science, I got 40/80.
+Then comes my first grading test in Science, I got 40/80.

 “That’s a passing grade,” I thought.

 Well, not to my mom.
 She was in complete distress.
 She decided to sit down with me one night and taught me to read my text book.
 Who knew there is a thing called “textbook?”
 She taught me to highlight the important concepts.
 We went through my test paper, and taught me how to find those in my textbook.
 In other words, she taught me the pattern on how to source my textbook to prepare for quizzes and tests.
 She did those session with me regularly until I was doing it on my own.